 - 3.7 In order to ensure continuous improvement and focus on quality and conformance, the Internal Audit Manager has been designated the responsibility to maintain and manage the QAIP and general quality process.
-The Action Plan is updated and discussed with the Head of Internal Audit, Anti-Fraud and Assurance on a quarterly basis. - 3.8 Since the previous QAIP/EQA report in October 2021, there are a number of continuous improvement related activities that have been completed.
-These include: - a) The annual report for each client organisation now includes a separate annual assurance opinion for the governance, risk and control elements; - b) The Terms of Reference template has been updated to confirm the circulation list for draft and final reports; - c) The requirement to have a framework upon which an IT specialist auditor could be commissioned has been considered.
-There is not requirement for a specialist IT auditor within the current financial year plans, but this will be kept under review; - d) A re-structure of the service was implemented on 1st June 2002.
-This provides for succession planning, should key officers leave the organisation. - 3.9 In addition to the above, the following actions are undertaken on an annual basis (and then as and when required during the financial year): - a) Each member of the team completes an annual declaration of interests form, to identify any potential areas of conflict for which they will not be assigned Internal Audit work.
-This is a Code of Conduct and PSIAS requirement, to demonstrate Internal Audit's continued independence and objectivity. - b) Each member of the team has a Personal Development Review on an annual basis, with learning and development opportunities identified being monitored on a 6 monthly basis (mid year PDR) and 1:1 meetings that are scheduled every 2 months. - 3.10 Clearly, ensuring an internal audit function meets all its professional standards is vitally important to provide client organisations with the best possible service.
+The Action Plan is updated and discussed with the Head of Internal Audit, Anti-Fraud and Assurance on a quarterly basis. - 3.8 The following actions are undertaken on an annual basis (and then as and when required during the financial year): - a) Each member of the team completes an annual declaration of interests form, to identify any potential areas of conflict for which they will not be assigned Internal Audit work.
+This is a Code of Conduct and PSIAS requirement, to demonstrate Internal Audit's continued independence and objectivity. - b) Each member of the team has a Personal Development Review on an annual basis, with learning and development opportunities identified being monitored on a 6 monthly basis (mid year PDR) and 1:1 meetings that are scheduled every 2 months. - 3.9 Clearly, ensuring an internal audit function meets all its professional standards is vitally important to provide client organisations with the best possible service.
 However, faced with increasing pressure on audit days it is equally essential to balance the input of resources to manage quality and professional standards compliance against actually delivering the audit function.
 A key role of the Head of Internal Audit, Anti-Fraud and Assurance and the Internal Audit Manager is to constantly review this balance.